 Many reports of sightings were what Cabe classifies as “sympathy calls.”
 He explained.
 “People see the posters and they want to help so bad that they call.”
 He added, “It’s usually real vague information they give you, and they generally say sometime during the conversation, ‘I feel so bad about this,’ or ‘I feel so sorry for that family.’”

 Shirley and Jerry have also followed leads to shatteringly disappointing ends.
 One time, after receiving a phone call, they hopefully followed a trail through a harsh winter storm to Cherryville.
 Once they got there, however, the address they were given, where Angie was supposed to have been, didn’t exist, Shirley said.

 Occasionally, Angie’s description matches information on the Federal Bureau of Investigation’s National Criminal Information Center.

 “We will get a hit on Angie Hamby’s entry if a description is even close,” Cabe said, adding that no leads have developed from the data base.
 “It’s not uncommon to get a hit matching her or any other missing person we have entered.”

 Rhodes hopes for the best, although he knows there are no guarantees.

 “I think it will take someone coming forth that knows something,” he said.
 “I can’t foresee finding anything in the file the other investigators didn’t already find.
 Still the ultimate goal is to solve this case.
-I really feel that somebody out there knows something and there they’re just handing onto the information.”
+I really feel that somebody out there knows something and there they’re just hanging onto the information.”